Sports Writing: Books & Articles

 I want to develop my sports idea into a movie.
 Can you write it as a screenplay?

 Potentially yes, although this will depend on the project.
-Sport is an extremely popular subject in Hollywood and other parts of the film world.
+Sport is an extremely popular subject in film.
 However, most sports movies which get made are adapted from books.
-Spec scripts are notoriously hard to sell, so it may well be the case that even if a movie is your ultimate goal, it is better to have it written in book form, in the first instance.
-All of this can be discussed when you first consult with LGC.
+‘Spec’ scripts are hard to sell, so it may well be the case that even if a movie is your ultimate goal, it is better to have it written in book form, in the first instance.